 Support Various Pharmacy Models & Services From One Location

 Centralized pharmacies also empower you to run multiple types of pharmacies out of the same physical location, even if they are licensed differently.
-Imagine if you could have a completely cohesive pharmacy operation instead of 3, 7, 100 disparate facilities?
+Imagine if you could have a completely cohesive pharmacy operation instead of 3, 7, or 100 disparate facilities?

 Through a shared services model, one centralized filling operation could support specialty pharmacies, 340B, long-term care, mail order, and more.
 This maximizes the return on the investment in this facility, allowing it to work best for your unique organization.